Deep biosphere: Ecology

 Other ecosystems have multiple interdependent species.
 They can be divided into autotrophs, which derive energy from non-living sources, and heterotrophs, which feed on autotrophs or their remains.
 Some organisms engage in syntrophy, where one organism lives off the byproducts of another's metabolic activity.
 At the surface, most autotrophs use photosynthesis, but where there is no light, chemoautotrophs make use of chemical energy.

-In marine sediments where oxygen is available, a major group of chemoautotrophs is ammonia-oxidizing Nitrososphaerota.
+In marine sediments where oxygen is available, a major group of chemoautotrophs is ammonia-oxidizing Nitrososphaerota archaea.
 It supports 19% of the heterotrophic production.
 In some environments such as abyssal Pacific Ocean sediments, the supply of ammonia dwindles with depth; but in other environments ammonia actually increases because heterotrophic bacteria, living on organic material, remineralize the ammonia.
 This interdependence of the heterotrophic bacteria and Nitrososphaerota is an example of syntrophy.
 However, some Nitrososphaerota are mixotrophic, able to use both organic matter and carbon dioxide for carbon.

 In anoxic sediments, hydrogen is an important "edible".
-Members of the Chloroflexi draw energy from it to produce acetate by reducing carbon dioxide or organic matter (a process known as acetogenesis).
+Members of the Chloroflexi bacterial phylum draw energy from it to produce acetate by reducing carbon dioxide or organic matter (a process known as acetogenesis).
 Metal-reducing and sugar-fermenting Bacteroidetes produce propionate, among other compounds, and this is fermented by "Ca. Atribacteria" to produce hydrogen.
 In upper sediments, sulfate-reducing bacteria take up most of the hydrogen, while in lower sediments the sulfate is depleted and methanogens dominate.
 In the sulfate-methane transition zone (SMTZ), anaerobic methanotrophic (ANME) archaea form consortia with sulfate-reducing bacteria.